**These posts often contain affiliate links. Please see our disclosure policy for details.**

 DIY Toilet Paper Roll Emotion Buddies | Feelings Activities for Kids

-You can make this step even easier if you use googly eyes that already have adhesive on the back.
+You can make this step even easier if you buy googly eyes that already have adhesive on the back like these ones.

-Using a sharpie (or whatever marker you have on hand,) draw faces on each of your toilet paper rolls.
+Step 2.
+Using a Sharpie (or children's marker,) draw faces on each of the toilet paper rolls.

 It’s funny how simply drawing eyebrows and mouths onto the toilet paper tubes can convey such strong feelings!